canhassancode/product-search-platform/README.md

 - ✅ Leverages existing data structure
 - ✅ Domain-appropriate for wellness products
 - ⚠️ Other features deferred (sort by price, rating)
+- ⚠️ Limiting Vendor, Category, and Goal tags to 10 of each - prioritised by the recurring values

 **Alternatives considered:**